dart-code-checker/dart-code-metrics/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
     This template is for bug reports.
-If you want to improve existing rule or suggest a new one please use another template.
+If you want to to ask a question, improve existing rule or suggest a new one please use another template.
 -->

 * **Dart code metrics version:**